With the holidays coming up we thought we would pass along information on how to thicken alcoholic beverages for the dysphagia diet.

-As I have written elsewhere on the Essential Puree website, ALL LIQUIDS must be thickened for the dysphagia patient.
+As I have written elsewhere on the Essential Puree website, ALL LIQUIDS must be thickened for the dysphagia diet.
 This includes oral rinses and liquid medicines, such as cough medicines.
 It is easy to overlook liquids such as mouthwash and liquid medicines, but it is absolutely necessary.
 The consequences may be dire, as I found out in taking care of my mom.
 The aides and me were not thickening her oral rinse.
 As a result, she kept getting bronchitis and her doctor was puzzled at the recurrence and why it would not clear it up.
 We did not want the bronchitis to turn into pneumonia that would require hospitalization.
 We went over the household routine to discover the cause.
 One of the aides realized that we were not thickening the oral rinse.
 We told the doctor.
 We changed the routine and started thickening her oral rinse and her cough medicine.
 Once we did this, the problem came to an end.

 Another innovation: Slõ Drinks makes a line of thickeners custom-tailored for taking medication, such as flu medication in hot or cold liquid.
 They have a second formula for pain medication and vitamins.